AboutWebLLC/unofficial-updater2/README.md

 6. Unofficial Updater 2 will **need to be downloaded and run again** when it is updated to apply all new (or changed) hot fix or security bulletin from Adobe

 ## What it does
 Unofficial Updater 2 asks specific questions about how Adobe ColdFusion is installed.
+The first time you run UU2, it will download **ALL** hotfixes and security bulletins from Adobe for both ColdFusion 8.0.1 and 9.0.1.
+UU2 will create **Unofficial-Updater2-with-downloads.jar**.
+This is done since UU2 can not directly package the updates and will make it easier to patch additional servers without the need of an Internet connection.
 It will then produce backups of any directories it will modify.
-Finally, it will download the applicable hot fixes and security bulletins from Adobe and apply them according to the published instructions.
-It only updates files, it will **not modify** any settings such as *jvm.config*, *registry*, etc. A list of files that Unofficial Updater 2 updates as compared to a clean install of Adobe ColdFusion 8.0.1 or 9.0.1 are listed below:
+Finally, it will apply the hotfixes and security bulletins according to the published instructions.
+It only updates files, it will **not modify** any settings such as *jvm.config*, *registry*, etc.
+A list of files that Unofficial Updater 2 updates as compared to a clean install of Adobe ColdFusion 8.0.1 or 9.0.1 are listed below:

  - [File Changes: ColdFusion 8.0.1 Standalone](https://raw.github.com/dcepler/unofficial-updater2/master/uu2-cf801-standalone-filechanges.txt)
  - [File Changes: ColdFusion 8.0.1 Multi-Server JRun4](https://raw.github.com/dcepler/unofficial-updater2/master/uu2-cf801-jrun-filechanges.txt)